Chris Harris (safety)

-Chris Harris (born August 6, 1982) is an American professional football coach and former safety who is the passing game coordinator and defensive backs coach for the New York Jets of the National Football League (NFL).
+Chris Harris (born August 6, 1982) is an American professional football coach and former safety who is currently the defensive backs coach and passing game coordinator for the New York Jets of the National Football League (NFL).
 He played eight seasons in NFL.
 He was selected by the Chicago Bears in the sixth round of the 2005 NFL draft after playing college football for the University of Louisiana at Monroe.